tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Commidities:- A commodity is a basic good used in commerce that is interchangeable with other goods of the same type.

 Treated:- behave towards or deal with in a certain way.

+Resemble:- have a similar appearance to or qualities in common with (someone or something); look or seem like.